-Dr François Lapointe is a materials scientist at the National Research Council (NRC), Canada's national research labs.
-He has authored high impact refereed publications and talks regularly at international conferences.
-Throughout his career, François worked with carbon nanotubes, graphene, polymer blends, as well as spider silk and batteries.
-His skill set encompasses physics, chemistry, spectroscopy, programming and interfacing, and data analysis.
+Dr François Lapointe is a materials scientist at the National Research Council (NRC), Canada's national research labs, and an adjunct professor of physics at the Université de Sherbrooke.
+He has authored high-impact refereed publications and is a regular speaker at international conferences.
+Throughout his career, François has worked with carbon nanotubes, graphene, polymer blends, spider silk, and batteries.
+His expertise spans physics, chemistry, spectroscopy, programming and interfacing, and data analysis.

 Research interests